 In case of a dispute between the players, please stop the clock and call the arbiters – and do so immediately if you are in doubt about whether anything irregular has taken place.
 If a player observes something “possibly irregular” in another game, she/he is expected immediately to inform the arbiters - but of course in no way to interfere directly in the game.

-Regarding the writing of the moves: As the tournament is played without incremental time, players can stop writing when having less than five minutes left on their own clock.
+Regarding the writing of the moves: In groups played without incremental time, players can stop writing when having less than five minutes left on their own clock.
 All players have to keep their scoresheet updated until having five minutes left on their own clock for 40 moves or for the rest of the game

 As we are playing without additional time for each move, there should be no possible complications related to the number of moves and the clocks.
 The arbiters hence will not remind a player forgetting to stop the clock after his/her move, and the opponent will be the only one allowed to do so.
 If a player misplaces pieces etc, the opponent instead of stopping the clock will have the possibility to start the opponent’s clock.